zio/zio/CONTRIBUTING.md

-# ZIO Contributor Guidelinews
+# ZIO Contributor Guidelines

 Thank you for your interest in contributing to ZIO, which is a small, zero-dependency library for doing type-safe, composable concurrent and asynchronous programming!

-We welcome contributions from all people, regardless of religious or political backgrounds, sex, sexual-orientation, gender, gender-orientation, gender expression, race, skin color, ethnic origin, physical or intellectual ability, age, body size, experience, or any other personal attributes.
+We welcome contributions from all people, you will learn about functional programming, and you will add your magical touch to the ZIO project
+We are happy to help you to get started and to hear your suggestions and to answer your questions.
+Yes, You can do it!

 Please read the [Contributor License Agreement][#ZIO-Contributor-License-Agreement] before continuing below.